ferdinand12345/ferds-security/Readme.md

 Any quote that is preceded by a slash is escaped, and understood to be part of the value of the string.

-If you using Ferds Security, the usage will be very simple like this :
+If you using Ferds Security, the usage of escape string will be very simple like this :

 ```javascript
 var text1 = "Hello \"World.\"";